Academic Counseling Center

 Personal Counseling, Emotional Support, Learning Disability Testing and Referral

 The therapists are experienced professionals who offer support in an atmosphere of understanding and confidentiality.
-Programs offer both individual assessment, individual and group counseling and referral to campus and community resources.
+Programs offer individual assessment, individual, couples and group counseling and referral to campus and community resources.
 To set an appointment with a psychological professional, please contact us at 801-863-8876.

-Medical services are available within Student Health Services.
-Student health is promoted through a complete offering of medical services.
-We are able to write prescriptions, do lab work, physical exams, sutures and treat many other medical conditions.
+Student health is promoted through a complete offering of medical and psychiatric services.
+We are able to write prescriptions, do lab work, medication management, physical exams, sutures and treat many other medical conditions.
 We treat a variety of acute and chronic illnesses and injuries.
 We are staffed by medical doctors, nurse practitioners and medical assistants.

 Students currently enrolled at UVU or any of its satellite campus locations are eligible for medical care on the Orem Campus.
 To set an appointment with a medical professional, please contact us at 801-863-8876.